Flying Kite Quilt Block Tutorial

 While many quilters use 'hunks' of fabric to paperpiece with, I prefer to pre-cut my patches for traditional blocks.

-There's less fabric waste, but more importantly, pre-cutting ensures that the outside edges are on the straight of grain.
+There's less fabric waste, but more importantly, pre-cutting ensures most of the outside edges are on the straight of grain.
 This makes for a more stable block.

 After stitching a few, make any adjustments you need to the cut dimensions suggested below.